Why AI Fails Without DevOps — What No One Tells You

 ✅ Upgraded PyTorch → ❌ CI/CD crashes across the board.

-DevOps is what brings order.
-It’s what ensures what worked today — will work tomorrow.
+DevOps is the thing that brings order.
+It’s what makes sure the thing that worked today still works tomorrow.

 Your AI DevOps Stack: What Real Teams Use

-Here’s what a real DevOps stack looks like for a modern AI team — built for scale, reproducibility, and sanity.
+So here’s what a real DevOps stack looks like for a modern AI team.
+Built for scale, reproducibility, and your own sanity.

 Docker

-For reproducible environments — so your code runs the same everywhere, from dev machine to production cluster.
+For reproducible environments, so your code runs the same everywhere, from your laptop to a production cluster.

 Testcontainers + DVC